Matroids: A Macaulay2 package

 A \textit{minor} of $M$ is any matroid which can be obtained from $M$ by a sequence of deletions and contractions.
-It is a fact that any minor of $M$ is of the form $(M / X) \setminus Y$ for $X, Y$ disjoint subsets of $E$ (in fact, even more can be said about the structure of minors, as we shall see shortly).
+It is a fact that any minor of $M$ is of the form $(M / X) \setminus Y$ for disjoint subsets $X, Y \subseteq E$.